 philosophy Heraclitus has been an acknowledged thinker.
 He is regarded

 as one of the earliest predecessors of the Dialectical Materialism.
 One

 of its central doctrines, derived from Hegel, is that higher truths may

 be reached from contradictions.
 The underlying general law of

 development of nature, society, and thought is dialectic.
+There is a fundamental unity of opposites.
 From a battle

 between ideas – between thesis and antithesis – comes a